 Oral steroids are an inexpensive medication and can quickly reduce inflammation in the airways.

-When can I stop OCS treatment?
+When can I stop oral corticosteroid treatment?

 Typically your doctor will prescribe a course (or burst) of OCS for a few days at a time.
 Very few patients are required to take daily OCS long term to control asthma symptoms.